 Let’s face it – you’re already handling too many things.
 Your plate is full, and while you may enjoy the holi-DAY, you may not love the extra work of the holiday SEASON.
 It’s a lot of work heaped on top of an already busy schedule.

 You may also not enjoy the extra obligations that seem to accompany this time of year.
-I’ve written about the fact that I used to hate Christmas.
+I’ve written about the fact that I used to really dread the holiday season.
 I admit that it was a relief to hear from other women who had similar feelings.

 2. Reflect on what you enjoyed and didn’t enjoy about the holidays last year